-On 4th May 1625, Captain John Powell landed an English ship on the now deserted shores of Barbados.
-In fact, this landing is said to have been a navigational error, when the crew sailed off course on a journey from Brazil to England and ended up in Barbados.
+On May 4th, 1625, Captain John Powell landed an English ship on Barbados’ deserted shores.
+This landing is said to have been a navigational error when the crew sailed off course from Brazil to England and ended up in Barbados.
 Nevertheless, Powell claimed the island in the name of King James 1st of England.

 1627: First Settlement

-The first British settlement arrived in Barbados on 17th February 1627, brought over by Captain Henry Powell (John’s brother).
-It consisted of 80 English settlers, and 10 kidnapped Irish and English workers.
-They named the settlement ‘Jamestown’ (now Holetown), and over the next decade, Barbados was divided up amongst the rich gentry of England, who had the finances and connections to manage and develop the land.
+The first British settlers arrived in Barbados on February 17th, 1627, brought over by Captain Henry Powell (John’s brother).
+It consisted of 80 English settlers and 10 kidnapped Irish and English workers.
+They named the settlement ‘Jamestown’ (now Holetown).
+Over the next decade, Barbados was divided amongst England’s wealthy gentry, who had the finances and connections to manage and develop the land.

 Did you know?
-Although the Portuguese and the Spanish had visited Barbados earlier, England was the first European nation to establish a lasting settlement on the island, therefore becoming known as the ‘first settlers’.
+Although the Portuguese and the Spanish had visited Barbados earlier, England was the first European nation to establish a lasting settlement on the island, becoming known as the ‘first settlers.’

 1639: House Of Assembly

-The Barbados House of Assembly was established and was also historically only the third Parliamentary democracy in the world.
+The Barbados House of Assembly was established and was also historically only the third Parliamentary democracy globally.

 1661 – 1688: Slavery Days

-Because the sugarcane plantations required a great deal of hard labour, slave codes were implemented and the Barbadian sugarcane industry exploded.
-Land workers shifted from white, British prisoners and poor immigrants, to black, West African slaves brought over to Barbados to cultivate the sugarcane.
+Because the sugarcane plantations required a great deal of hard labor, slave codes were implemented, and the Barbadian sugarcane industry exploded.
+Land workers shifted from white British prisoners and poor immigrants to black, enslaved West Africans brought to Barbados to cultivate the sugarcane.

-Many of the white population left the island during this time in a mass exodus which left Barbados under the control of a handful of wealthy European plantation owners who ran the Parliament and supressed slaves through brutal repression.
+Many of the white population left the island during this time in a mass exodus, which left Barbados under the control of a handful of wealthy European plantation owners who ran the Parliament and suppressed enslaved people through brutal repression.

-Because of this, by the end of the 18th century, the Barbadian population had shifted from majority white British to majority black African and tension was building between slaves and masters.
-The humanitarian movement in England was also building momentum, as anti-slavery campaigners fought for the abolition of the slave trade in its entirety.
+By the end of the 18th century, the Barbadian population had shifted from majority white British to majority black African, and tension was building between enslaved people and enslavers.
+The humanitarian movement in England was also building momentum as anti-slavery campaigners fought to abolish the slave trade.

 1807: The Slave Trade Is Abolished

 Slavery was abolished by the British via the Slave Trade Act.
-However, this only outlawed the slave ‘trade’ and therefore slavery continued throughout the British Empire.
+However, this only outlawed the slave trade,’ Therefore, slavery continued throughout the British Empire.

 1815: Slavery Continues

-The African Institution put forth the Slave Registry Bill to the British Parliament, which would seek to start abolishing slavery in the colonies.
+The African Institution put forth the Slave Registry Bill to the British Parliament, which sought to start abolishing slavery in the colonies.
 This was rejected, causing much resentment in the slave communities.

 1816: Bussa’s Slave Rebellion

-Bussa, an African-born Barbadian slave, led the largest slave rebellion in Barbadian history.
-Hundreds of slaves rose up to overthrow the white planter class, but this still did not result in the abolition of slave labour.
+Bussa, an African-born enslaved Barbadian, led the largest slave rebellion in Barbadian history.
+Hundreds of enslaved people rose to overthrow the white planter class, but this did not abolish slave labor.

 1823 – 1832

-More large-scale rebellions in 1823 in Demerara (now part of Guyana), and in 1831 – 1832 in Jamaica, increase pressure on the British Government to address the issue of slavery.
+More large-scale rebellions in 1823 in Demerara (now part of Guyana) and 1831 – 1832 in Jamaica increased pressure on the British Government to address slavery.

 1833 – 1834: Emancipation Is Achieved

-On 28th August 1833, the British Government passed the Slavery Abolition Act, brought into effect on 1 August 1834, and slaves across the British Empire were granted Emancipation.
+On August 28th, 1833, the British Government passed the Slavery Abolition Act, brought into effect on August 1st, 1834, and enslaved people across the British Empire were granted Emancipation.

-Although slavery had been officially abolished, there remained a four year ‘apprenticeship period’, whereby ‘free men’ continued to work without pay in exchange for small housing.
-This continued until 1 August 1838, when it was finally agreed that all slaves were to be truly set free.
+Although slavery had been officially abolished, a four-year ‘apprenticeship period’ remained, whereby ‘free men’ continued to work without pay in exchange for small housing.
+This continued until August 1st, 1838 when it was finally agreed that all enslaved people were set free.

 1838: True Freedom Comes

-Following emancipation, many Barbadians took advantage of the excellent free English-based education system in Barbados.
-Some stayed working the sugar cane fields, while others gained prominent jobs in offices.
-Free labourers were also now in a position to buy property.
+Following Emancipation, many Barbadians took advantage of the excellent free English-based education system in Barbados.
+Some stayed working the sugar cane fields, while others gained prominent office jobs.
+Free laborers were also now in a position to buy property.

-From this moment in time, more historic developments occurred – the introduction of income tax and the Minimum Wage Act, the creation of the Barbados Labour Party, and of course Independence from British rule.
+More historical developments occurred from this time – the introduction of income tax and the Minimum Wage Act, the Barbados Labour Party’s creation, and of course, Independence from British rule.

-After being recognised as a British colony for over 300 years, Barbados was granted its full Independence from Britain on 30th November 1966, led by the Right Excellent Errol Walton Barrow who became the nation’s first Prime Minister.
+After being recognized as a British colony for over 300 years, Barbados was granted full independence from Britain on November 30th, 1966, led by the Right Excellent Errol Walton Barrow.
+He became the nation’s first Prime Minister.

-Barbados expands its international allegiances by becoming a member of both the United Nations and the Organisation of American States.
+Barbados expanded its international allegiances by becoming a member of the United Nations and the American States Organisation.

-Since 1966, the Barbadian Parliament has remained a constitutional monarchy and parliamentary democracy, which is modelled on the British Westminster (or Cabinet) system of government.
-Queen Elizabeth II of England is the head of state, represented by the Governor General and the Prime Minister, which keeps ties between Barbados and England strong to this very day.
+Since 1966, the Barbadian Parliament has remained a constitutional monarchy and parliamentary democracy modeled on the British Westminster (or Cabinet) system of Government.
+Queen Elizabeth II of England is the head of state, represented by the Governor-General and the Prime Minister, which keeps ties between Barbados and England active to this day.